Table of Contents

 Reasons to Give Your Cat Catnip

-One of the most common reasons cat owners let their cats indulge in catnip is knowing they enjoy it and for the entertainment.
+One of the most common reasons cat owners let their cats indulge in catnip is for entertainment.
 It really is funny to watch a cat go crazy during a catnip session.
-So for pleasure you can say.
+Plus, you know your cat is enjoying the experience too.
+Catnip will sure add some excitement to your cat’s day.
+It is a win-win for both of you and provides good entertainment all around!

-If you want your cat to use a scratching post instead of sharpening it’s claws on your furniture you can put catnip on the scratching post.
-That will speed up the learning process.
+One example would be if you want your cat to use a scratching post instead of sharpening its claws on your furniture.
+You can put catnip on the scratching post to speed up the learning process.
+They’ll be instinctively drawn to the scratching post and much prefer it to your carpets, curtains, couch, and other furniture items.

 Travel can cause your cat to be stressed out and tense.
-Also with comfort, love and reassurance some catnip might also help.
-If you do use catnip to sedate your cat for traveling make sure you do a test run at home to see how much catnip your kitty needs to drift off into a dreamy, sleep state.
+Along with comfort, love, and reassurance, some catnip might also help.
+If you do use catnip to sedate your cat for traveling, make sure you do a test run at home to see how much catnip your kitty needs to drift off into a dreamy, sleep state.
 This will help your cat reduce its stress and anxiety levels when you travel.
-It can also lessen the chance of your cat getting motion sickness in the vehicle or airplane.
+It can also lessen the chance of your cat getting motion sickness in the vehicle.

 Traveling with pets can also cause stress for the pet owner.
 Take it easy and remember cats have strong survival instincts and experience things much more difficult and stressful out in the wild.
 They won’t love traveling but they will be just fine.